 - think you have an infection or have infections that keep coming back.
 You should not receive BENLYSTA if you have an infection unless your HCP tells you to.
-See "What is the most important information I should know about BENLYSTA?" - have or have had mental health problems such as depression or thoughts of suicide. - have recently received a vaccination or if you think you may need a vaccination.
-If you are receiving BENLYSTA, you should not receive live vaccines. - are allergic to other medicines. - are receiving other biologic medicines or monoclonal antibodies. - have or have had any type of cancer. - are pregnant or plan to become pregnant.
+See "What is the most important information I should know about BENLYSTA?" - have or have had mental health problems such as depression or thoughts of suicide.

+- have recently received a vaccination or if you think you may need a vaccination.
+If you are receiving BENLYSTA, you should not receive live vaccines. - · are allergic to other medicines. - are receiving other biologic medicines or monoclonal antibodies. - have or have had any type of cancer. - are pregnant or plan to become pregnant.
 It is not known if BENLYSTA will harm your unborn baby.
 You should talk to your HCP about whether to prevent pregnancy while on BENLYSTA.
-If you choose to prevent pregnancy, you should use an effective method of birth control while receiving BENLYSTA and for at least 4 months after the final dose of BENLYSTA. - become pregnant while receiving BENLYSTA, talk to your healthcare provider about enrolling in the BENLYSTA Pregnancy Registry.
-You can enroll in this registry by calling 1-877-311-8972 or go to https://mothertobaby.org/ongoing-study/benlysta-belimumab/. - are breastfeeding or plan to breastfeed.
+If you choose to prevent pregnancy, you should use an effective method of birth control while receiving BENLYSTA and for at least 4 months after the final dose of BENLYSTA.
+Tell your healthcare provider right away if you become pregnant during your treatment with BENLYSTA or if you think you may be pregnant. - are breastfeeding or plan to breastfeed.
 It is not known if BENLYSTA passes into your breast milk.
 You and your HCP should talk about whether or not you should receive BENLYSTA and breastfeed.

-Tell your HCP about all medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your HCP about all medicines you take, including prescription and over-thecounter medicines, vitamins, and herbal supplements.